javascript-notacion-punto-y-corchetes

 Bracket Notation

-Bracket notation allows you to access the properties of an object using a string inside brackets.
+Bracket notation allows you to access an object’s properties using a string inside brackets.

 object[property]

-This way is somewhat less convenient, but it is useful in certain cases.
-For example, when the property name contains invalid characters for dot notation.
+This form is a bit less convenient, but it’s useful in certain cases.
+For example, when the property name contains characters that are invalid for dot notation.

-Let’s also see it with an example.
-To access the name property using bracket notation we would do,
+Let’s see it with an example as well.
+To access the name property using bracket notation we would do:

 student["name"]; // "Luis"

 In general, we will primarily use dot notation.
-We will use brackets when we have a case where we cannot use it.
+We will use brackets when we have a case where we cannot use dot notation.

 Bracket notation is necessary if the property name contains special characters or spaces.